-Visiting our Bryant, AR dentist office every six months for regular checkups is the best way to keep a healthy smile.
-However, oral surgery is sometimes required to get your mouth and your smile back into shape.
-That’s where Dr. Ouellette’s years of experience prove beneficial.
+Visiting our office every six months for regular checkups is the best way to keep a healthy smile.
+However, oral surgery in Bryant is sometimes required to get your mouth and your smile back into shape.
+That’s where Dr. Ouellette’s 20 years of experience prove beneficial.
 Oral surgical procedures performed by David L. Ouellette, DDS, PA will:

 Call us today to make an appointment: 501-214-6126.
 Our cozy office is located in the historic Andrew Hunter House at 5921 Hwy.
 5 N.

-Oral Surgical Procedures Done Right – The First Time
+We Do Oral Surgical Procedures Right the First Time

+While we do everything we can to save damaged teeth with restorative dentistry, sometimes extracting teeth is the best option for your situation.
+If so, we can extract teeth here in our office, including wisdom teeth.
 Dr. Ouellette believes it is far better to do a job right the first time rather than having to do it over.
 That’s why you’ll never be rushed through your procedure.
 Our attention to detail and insistence on quality care ensure you’ll leave our office with a big smile.
-Below are two surgical procedures we routinely perform in our office:
+We routinely perform:

-- Wisdom tooth removal– For many of our patients, these “third molars” don’t cause any issues, but for others they become impacted, cause crowding with other teeth, or present other problems.
+- Wisdom Tooth Removal – For many of our patients, these “third molars” don’t cause any issues, but for others they become impacted, crowd teeth, or present other problems.
 When necessary, we will remove them to relieve your discomfort and protect your other teeth.